Cosmic ray-driven bioenergetics for Life in Molecular Clouds: Abstract

 \section{Abstract}

-Some models such as the Nebula-Relay hypothesis, predict that the ancestors of Earth's life once lived in molecular clouds.
-Where does the energy come from for creatures in molecular clouds?
-In this draft, we proposed a new bioenergetic mechanism that is driven by the cosmic ray ionization of hydrogen molecules.
-Protons are naturally produced in this scenario, which may be the origin of chemiosmosis.
-Based on this bioenergetics mechanism, we speculate that LUCA is one type of biological hydrogen microbe.
+According to models such as panspermia or the Nebula-Relay hypothesis, the ancestors of life on Earth once lived in molecular clouds.
+Then what are the energy source and bioenergetics for such lifeforms?
+In this paper, we propose a new bioenergetic mechanism powered by cosmic ray ionization of hydrogen molecules and we argue that it may relate to or be the origin of chemiosmosis.
+Based on this mechanism, we suggest that the Last Universal Common Ancestor is a type of lifeform that utilize hydrogen molecules as donors of electron transport chains.